 Disclaimer

-Bernese Mountain dogs are the most intelligent, trainable, witty, and cuddly dogs.
+Bernese Mountain Dogs are the most intelligent, trainable, witty, and cuddly dogs.
 They love to be around their owners all the time.
 In fact, if you have a Bernese Mountain dog in your life, you wouldn’t find any time to get bored.

 So scroll down and get to know this delightful true-hearted dog better and be ready to fall in love with the wide-eyed Bernese beauty.